YutaGoto/jk-workshop-docs/publishing.md

 ### Steam's EULA Agreement

-Make sure you have accepted [Steam's EULA agreement](https://steamcommunity.com/workshop/workshoplegalagreement/){:target="_blank"}, if you haven't accepted it, your item won't be available to be seen by anyone but you.
+Make sure you have accepted [Steam's EULA agreement](https://steamcommunity.com/workshop/workshoplegalagreement/){:target="_blank"}, if you haven't accepted it, your item won't be available to be seen by anyone but you and the Workshop administrators.

 ### Read Nexile's guidelines